cloudengio/go.gotools/cmd/goannotate/annotators/README.md

 	// Packages is the set of packages to be annotated as requested on the
 	// command line and which overrides any configured ones.
-	Do(ctx context.Context, root string, packages []string) error Describe() string
+	Do(ctx context.Context, root string, packages []string) error
+	// Describe returns a description for the annotation.
+	Describe() string
 }
 ```